sparkflows/sparkflows-docs/docs/installation/authentication/sso/saml-pingid-configurations.rst

 Add/update the below information from newly created application in Ping Identity:

-1. Enable SSO in Fire Insights.
+1. Enable SSO in Fire Insights

 ::